VigilantChap/Lo-Jam/README.md

-<i>This is a personal work in progress project that was started with the goal of using everything I've learned to create my own framework and eventually a fully fleshed-out game using it.
+<i>This is a personal work in progress that was started with the goal of using everything I've learned to create my own framework and eventually a fully fleshed-out game using it.
 All code has been written by me, aside from Interface classes (UI).</i>

 <h1><u>Game Design Document: Planet Jamlo</u></h1>